apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 status.write(writeValue)
 ```

 Swift MMIO provides a more convenient closure-based API for writing to registers.
-This approach creates a zeroed write view and lets you modify it within a closure before writing it to the hardware:
+This API creates a zeroed write view and lets you modify it within a closure before it writes it to the hardware:

 ```swift
 status.write { writeValue in